Deal With WiFi Loss And Planned Disconnections

 The imp’s default behavior upon an unintended disconnection is to attempt to reconnect immediately.
 It will try to do so for 60 seconds.
-If it fails to connect within that time, it suspends operation, disables its WiFi radio and goes into a low-power state: an imp001 card will draw around 6µA, the imp002 and imp003 modules 4µA.
-Under normal operation, all three draw between 60mA and 80mA.
+If it fails to connect within that time, it suspends operation, disables its WiFi radio (if it has one) and goes into a low-power state: for example, the imp003 module will draw just 4µA.
+Under normal operation, it draws between 60mA and 80mA.

 [Exit Code] imp restarted, reason: wifi outage in the log.
 If reconnection fails, impOS puts the device back into the snooze state.

-It’s important to note that waking from snooze amounts to a reboot.
+Waking from snooze involves restarting your Squirrel code.
 Upon disconnection, the execution of your code is paused and will only be resumed if the imp reconnects within the initial 60-second period.
-If this doesn’t happen, the execution of your code ends.
+If this doesn’t happen, the execution of your code stops.
 When the imp eventually reconnects, your program is restarted.
 State data and the contents of variables are not retained, though some data can be preserved in the non-volatile nv table if it has been set up by the Squirrel code.

 Which of these behaviors you choose will depend on your application.
 A device that simply relays data from sensors to its agent — and from there to a web page or a mobile app — will not need to continue processing and relaying sensor data if there is nowhere for that data to be sent; the device should suspend operation until it is once again able to contact its agent.
 Reconnection will take place automatically.

-However, a device that isn’t reliant on an Internet link may need to continue operating if the WiFi connection is lost.
+However, a device that isn’t reliant on an Internet link may need to continue operating if the network connection is lost.
 An imp-powered digital clock, for instance, needs to continue updating its display even if it is temporarily out of reach of the app that adjusts its settings or the web service from which it gets the weather outlook icon it displays.

-At the end of the initial 60-second re-connection period, an imp set to RETURN_ON_ERROR will automatically call any function that may have been previously registered using the API method server.onunexpecteddisconnect().
+At the end of the initial 60-second re-connection period, an imp set to RETURN_ON_ERROR or RETURN_ON_ERROR_NO_DISCONNECT will automatically call any function that has been registered using the API method server.onunexpecteddisconnect().
 This callback function provides a way to prepare the imp for a period of operating without an Internet connection: perhaps to present a ‘disconnected’ icon on an attached LCD screen, for example.
-The nominated function must provide a single parameter: in integer into which a code representing the reason for the disconnection, if known, is placed.
+The nominated function must have a single parameter: in integer into which a code representing the reason for the disconnection, if known, is placed.

 The two methods, server.setsendtimeoutpolicy() and server.onunexpecteddisconnect(), are typically called together, at the start of the device code.
-Remember, the SUSPEND_ON_ERROR policy remains in force until it is changed using server.setsendtimeoutpolicy() — before then a disconnection event can’t be trapped using the function registered using server.onunexpecteddisconnect().
-Your policy choice is not retained after a power-cycle or warm restart.
+The default network error mode, SUSPEND_ON_ERROR, remains in force until it is changed using server.setsendtimeoutpolicy() — before then a disconnection event can’t be trapped using the function registered using server.onunexpecteddisconnect().
+Your mode selection is not retained after a power-cycle or warm restart.
 These methods are demonstrated in the code snippet below:

-This method has two parameters: into the first you pass a function that will be called whatever the outcome of the attempt to connect, and a float value specifying the length of time in seconds that the imp will persevere in that attempt.
-The bid to connect occurs asynchronously; it takes place alongside whatever other code the imp is running.
+This method has two parameters: into the first you pass a function that will be called whatever the outcome of the attempt to connect; into the second you pass a float value specifying the length of time in seconds that the imp will persevere in that attempt.
+The connection attempt occurs asynchronously; it takes place alongside whatever other code the imp is running.

-The callback function specified in server.connect() should take a single parameter: a variable into which an integer code will be passed.
-The code will be SERVER_CONNECTED if the imp is back online, or one of four other values — NO_WIFI, NO_LINK, NO_IP_ADDRESS, NO_SERVER, NOT_RESOLVED, NO_PROXY or NOT_AUTHORISED — if the attempt to connect failed in some way.
+The callback function specified in server.connect() should have a single parameter of its own: a variable into which an integer code will be passed.
+The code will be SERVER_CONNECTED if the imp is back online, or one of a number of others values — for example, NO_WIFI, NO_LINK, NO_IP_ADDRESS, NO_SERVER, NOT_RESOLVED, NO_PROXY or NOT_AUTHORISED — if the attempt to connect failed in some way.
 These are the codes issued when an unexpected disconnection takes place, and for this reason, it is common practice to use the disconnection handler listed in the code above as the server.connect() callback, though this is not mandatory.
+This is shown below:

 If the reason code indicates failure, the device software will typically act on this by scheduling another attempt to connect at some point in the future.
-Here, the code simply resets a counter, and leaves the handler function to set the disconnected flag if the device has not successfully reconnected.
+In the code above, we simply set a flag, which the main program loop reads to see if it needs to begin counting down toward its reconnection attempt.
 A list of disconnection/connection failure reason codes can be found here.

-If imps appear unresponsive when they are disconnected from WiFi, it is often because they haven’t been set to override the device’s default unexpected disconnection behavior, or have been set to do so too far into the Squirrel code — a common error.
-If this is unwanted behavior, it can easily be overridden by including a server.setsendtimeoutpolicy() call as soon as possible in the device code, with the onError parameter set to RETURN_ON_ERROR as the code above shows.
+If imps appear unresponsive when they are disconnected from the network, it is often because they haven’t been set to override the device’s default unexpected disconnection behavior, or have been set to do so too far into the Squirrel code — a common error.
+If this is unwanted behavior, it can easily be overridden by including a server.setsendtimeoutpolicy() call as soon as possible in the device code, with RETURN_ON_ERROR passed into the onError parameter, as the code above shows.

 Some developers who do include server.setsendtimeoutpolicy() to set the policy they require nonetheless neglect to schedule a call to server.connect() in order to try and re-establish the agent connection.
 Failing to attempt to reconnect will leave the device operational, as confirmed by visual checks, but not able to be contacted by its agent.

 Just as a suddenly disconnected imp can attempt to re-establish an Internet link by calling server.connect(), so too a connected imp may deliberately break its connection by calling another API method, server.disconnect().
-This has the effect of turning off the imp’s WiFi radio.
-Whether the program continues to run will depend, again, on the parameters passed to server.setsendtimeoutpolicy().
+This also has the effect of turning off the imp’s networking hardware.
+Whether the Squirrel application continues to run will depend, again, on the network error mode set using server.setsendtimeoutpolicy().

-The default mode — onError is set to SUSPEND_ON_ERROR — will see the imp enter the ten-minute snooze-reconnection cycle discussed above.
-If the imp is set to RETURN_ON_ERROR, however, it will continue to run its code.
-Because disconnection was deliberate, any callback function registered using the server.onunexpecteddisconnect() method will not be called.
+The default mode, SUSPEND_ON_ERROR, will cause the imp to enter the ten-minute snooze-reconnection cycle discussed above.
+If the imp is set to RETURN_ON_ERROR or RETURN_ON_ERROR_NO_DISCONNECT, however, it will continue to run its code.
+Because disconnection was deliberate, any callback function registered using server.onunexpecteddisconnect() will not be called.

 The following code shows how this might be used: